aws/s2n-quic/netbench/netbench-scenarios/README.md

     -V, --version
             Prints version information

 OPTIONS:
+        --connect.connections <COUNT>
+            The number of separate connections to create [default: 1000]

+        --ping.connections <COUNT>
+            The number of concurrent connections to create [default: 1]

+        --ping.size <BYTES>
+            The amount of data to send in each ping [default: 1KB,10KB,100KB,1MB]

+        --ping.streams <COUNT>
+            The number of concurrent streams to ping on [default: 1]

+        --ping.time <TIME>
+            The amount of time to spend pinging for each size [default: 15s]

         --request_response.client_receive_rate <RATE>
             The rate at which the client receives data [default: NONE]

         --request_response.client_send_rate <RATE>
             The rate at which the client sends data [default: NONE]

+        --request_response.connections <COUNT>
+            The number of separate connections to create [default: 1]

         --request_response.count <COUNT>
             The number of requests to make [default: 1]